 In a world where collaboration leads to growth and transparency in an organization, data silos and information silos can be detrimental to a company’s success.
 However, many people get the two confused.
 After all, “data” and “information” are used interchangeably in common speech, but in terms of silos, they have very different meanings.
-In this article, we’ll reveal the differences between the two and how to resolve the information and data silos in your contact center.
+In this article, we’ll reveal the differences between data and information and how to resolve the silos that occur in your contact center.

 The Difference Between Data Silos and Information Silos

 It’s important to know the difference between data versus information silos so you can better determine whether you have a technology problem or a cultural problem in your contact center.
 A data silo deals with technology.
 Data silos occur when organizations have different groups of people looking at different sets of data that are not shared between platforms/channels or easily accessible.

 An information silo occurs when a certain group of people feels they are the only ones who need access to certain information.
 They keep this data to themselves regardless of whether or not the capability to share with their team exists.

 When considering data silos and information silos, they certainly have one major thing in common.
 They are both detrimental to a contact center operation.
 The good news is there is technology out there to combat both data silos and information silos.

 However, it’s much easier to fix a data silo with technology than it is to fix an information silo.
 The common events that trigger an information silo are usually technology issues and company growth.
 After all, the larger your organization, the more people you have working on initiatives and ideas.

 Identify the Information Breakdown Early and Fix It Quickly